EdgeNet-project/edgenet-project.github.io/index.md

-[The Swarm Lab at UC-Berkeley](https://swarmlab.berkeley.edu/home), [Computer Sciences department at the University of Victoria](https://www.uvic.ca/engineering/computerscience/), [the University of Vienna](https://www.univie.ac.at/), and [the Sorbonne University](http://sorbonne-universite.fr).
+[The Swarm Lab at UC-Berkeley](https://swarmlab.berkeley.edu/home), [Computer Sciences department at the University of Victoria](https://www.uvic.ca/engineering/computerscience/), [the University of Vienna](https://www.univie.ac.at/), and [Sorbonne University](http://sorbonne-universite.fr).
 It is funded by the [National Science Foundation](https://www.nsf.org/) under contract CNS-1820901.
 Nodes are provided by the US [GENI](https://geni.net) and [ExoGENI](http://www.exogeni.net/) projects,